 What is this site about and for whom is it intended?

-SwipeHelper’s guides represent the result of years of active Tinder use and research into the app’s inner workings.
+SwipeHelper’s guides represent the result of years of active and increasingly successful Tinder use and research into the app’s inner workings.
 The purpose of the articles is to pass that knowledge on to every interested user in order to maximize their success and enjoyment of the app, as well as clear up the most commonly asked questions.
-All this without delving into the all present pick up artist content.
+All this without delving into the all too present pick up artist content.

 While there are no guarantees that all estimates and theories therein are 100% accurate (I don’t work for Tinder), they have so far held up.
 If at some point a theory is disproven by a newer test, or the rules change in a newer Tinder version, I do my best to keep the guides up to date.